-- In reading, the percentages of black, Hispanic and white students scoring at or above Proficient on NAEP fell from 2011 to 2015. - In reading, the gap between students from lowincome families and all other students scoring at or above Proficient in reading remained unchanged from 2011 to 2015 - at 32 percentage points.
-In math, the percentages of both student groups scoring at the Proficient level fell over the period.
+- In reading, the gap between black and white students scoring at or above Proficient on NAEP narrowed by 3 percentage points from 2011 to 2015 - to 24 points.
+The gap for Hispanic students narrowed by 1 point over the period - to 24 points. - In reading, the percentage of students from lowincome families scoring at or above Proficient improved by 2 percentage points from 2011 to 2015, narrowing the gap with all other students to 22 points.
+In math, the percentages of both groups scoring at the Proficient level fell over the period.